ssunday/ssunday.github.io/_posts/2016-2-29-assimilating-with-Clojure.markdown

 Definitely Locutus.
 But I assimilated, eventually, after getting into the process of making tic tac toe with it.
 Once I started thinking LISP again and pretending it was basically a tweaked LISP, all my dislike went away.
 I began to abuse recursion to make life easier.
 I still think LISP does recursion better, but we can’t always win.
 Happy to be back to Polish Notation, though.
 Parenthesis are nice, too.

-Definitely Locutus.
-But I assimilated, eventually, after getting into the process of making tic tac toe with it.
-Once I started thinking LISP again and pretending it was basically a tweaked LISP, all my dislike went away.
-I began to abuse recursion to make life easier.
-I still think LISP does recursion better, but we can’t always win.
-Happy to be back to Polish Notation, though.
-Parenthesis are nice, too.

 The one thing that bothers me about Clojure, specifically, is the changing of cons/car/cdr, or well the modification of the previous and the elimination of the latter two.
 In LISP, cons creates a, well, cons cell with the two supplied arguments.

 ```LISP